pinnackl/paper-paypal-components/README.md

 Use this light SDK to access the simple payal APis to send payment.

+The aim of this project is to help developpers to create __*single page application*__ selling website by providing a simple server side implementation of the paypal SDK and a lightweight client side library to work with it.

 Requirelent :
 * Nodejs (lastest version)
 * npm